COO-Utilities/onewire/README.md

 # Onewire Environmental Sensor

 Low-level Python modules to communicate with Embedded Data Systems OW-SERVER device.
 It supports reading temperature, humidity, dew point, humidex, heat index, pressure, and illuminance from OW-ENV sensor (pressure and illuminance are only available on supported sensors).
-It uses `async with` interface

 ## Requirements